 We Gonna Rock Down To Monument Avenue

 Rise and shine with some assistance from Lamplighter Roasting Company, the micro-roastery and café producing Richmond’s favorite coffee beans (116 South Addison Street).
-Enjoy your latte with a local Country Style Donut and walk a few blocks north to Monument Avenue, where you’ll spend the morning strolling Richmond’s most famous boulevard.
+Enjoy your latte with a local Country Style Donut and walk a few blocks north to Monument Avenue, where you’ll spend the morning strolling Richmond’s most controversial boulevard.

 For more than a century, this stately thoroughfare and its Gilded Age mansions have been the home of Richmond’s upper class.
-But ever since 1890, when the first towering memorial to General Robert E. Lee was unveiled, Monument Avenue has also served as an unsettling tribute to Richmond’s Confederate past.
+But ever since 1890, when the first towering memorial to General Robert E. Lee was unveiled, Monument Avenue has also served as a deeply unsettling tribute to Richmond’s Confederate past.
 Begin your stroll at North Boulevard and walk eastward, passing enormous statues of Stonewall Jackson, Jefferson Davis, Lee, and J.E.B.
 Stuart along the way.
 Before you know it, it’ll be time for lunch.

 Oysters Down In Oyster Bay Do It